John O'Hara: Adaptations

 O'Hara's epistolary novel Pal Joey (1940) led to the successful Broadway musical, with libretto by O'Hara and songs by Rodgers and Hart.
 In 1957, Pal Joey was made into a musical film starring Rita Hayworth, Frank Sinatra, Kim Novak, and Barbara Nichols.

-From the Terrace is a 1960 film adapted from O'Hara's 1958 novel of the same title.
+From the Terrace is a 1960 film adapted from O'Hara's 1958 novel.
 The film starred Paul Newman as disenchanted Alfred Eaton, son of a wealthy but indifferent father and alcoholic mother as well as Joanne Woodward as his socially ambitious, self-pitying and unfaithful wife Mary St. John.

 Also in 1960, O'Hara's best-selling 1935 novel BUtterfield 8 was released as a film with the same name.
 Elizabeth Taylor won the Academy Award for Best Actress for her portrayal of Gloria Wandrous.
 Of the film version, Taylor famously said, "I think it stinks."

-Ten North Frederick is a 1958 film based on O'Hara's 1955 novel of the same title.
-Gary Cooper starred as Joe Chapin, with Diane Varsi, Suzy Parker and Geraldine Fitzgerald in supporting roles.
+Ten North Frederick is a 1958 film based on O'Hara's 1955 novel.
+Gary Cooper starred as Joe Chapin, with Diane Varsi, Ray Stricklyn, Suzy Parker, and Geraldine Fitzgerald in supporting roles.
 O'Hara called Cooper's performance "sensitive, understanding and true."

-A Rage to Live is a 1965 film directed by Walter Grauman and starring Suzanne Pleshette as Grace Caldwell Tate, a well-mannered, uppercrust beauty whose passions wreak havoc on multiple lives.
-The screenplay by John T. Kelley is based on O'Hara's best-selling 1949 novel of the same name.
+A Rage to Live is a 1965 film directed by Walter Grauman and starring Suzanne Pleshette as Grace Caldwell Tate, a well-mannered, upper-crust beauty whose passions wreak havoc on her social circle.
+The screenplay by John T. Kelley is based on O'Hara's best-selling 1949 novel.

 O'Hara's short stories about Gibbsville were used as the basis for the 1975 NBC television movie John O'Hara's Gibbsville (also known as The Turning Point of Jim Malloy) and for the short-lived 1976 NBC dramatic television series Gibbsville.

 In 1987, an adaptation of O'Hara's 1966 story "Natica Jackson," about a film actress in 1930s Hollywood, was produced for the PBS anthology series Great Performances.
 It was directed by Paul Bogart and starred Michelle Pfeiffer in the title role.

-The television period drama series Mad Men which aired on cable channel AMC from 2007 to 2015 generated renewed popular interest in O'Hara's work for the window it opens on the same themes in mid-20th century American life.
+The television period drama series Mad Men, on AMC from 2007 to 2015, generated renewed popular interest in O'Hara's work, which dealt with similar themes of mid-20th century American society.